dunkOnIT/duncaninreallife/_pages/index.md

 - Basic care for laying flock (basically I'm comfortable with hens and roosters, laying vs brooding cycles, etc)
 - Very basic DIY skills (jigsaw, screws and nails - skilsaw is still scary)
 - Completed a Permaculture Design Course under Geoff Lawton (not much practical experience yet, but hopefully I know some of the right questions to ask)
+- Completed a 10-day Natural Building Course - particular interest (not expertise!) in passive solar design
 - _Very_ basic understanding of electrified fencing (was labour on setting up a permanent electrified fence, also currently using a static poultry fence)
 - Manual labour - I'm working on my stamina, I'd say I'm good for a consistent 2-4 hours of hard work (digging holes in the hot sun) a day at the moment